Switch to ADA Accessible Theme

 Finding Hope After Life-Changing Injuries

 At Gunn Law Group, P.A., we have intentionally focused our efforts on the most serious and complex personal injury cases.
-Our Tampa catastrophic injury attorneys are not afraid of claims that other law firms would find “too difficult.”
+Our Tampa catastrophic injury lawyers are not afraid of claims that other law firms would find “too difficult.”

 We are not intimidated by insurance companies that might be used to pushing around inexperienced lawyers.
 With a former insurance defense attorney leading our law firm, we are ready to support and uplift our catastrophic injury clients.

 We fight in and out of court for our clients.
-Call our team at (813) 993-1448 now to learn more.
+Call our team at 813-228-7070 now to learn more.

 What Qualifies as Catastrophic Injury?